jjethwa/icinga2/README.md

 1. Based on debian:jessie
 1. Supervisor, Apache2, MySQL, icinga2, icinga-web, icingacli, icingaweb2, and icingaweb2 director module
 1. No SSH.
 Use docker [exec](https://docs.docker.com/engine/reference/commandline/exec/) or [nsenter](https://github.com/jpetazzo/nsenter)
-1. If no passwords are not supplied, they will be randomly generated and shown via stdout.
+1. If passwords are not supplied, they will be randomly generated and shown via stdout.

 ## Automated build